 The Parish Church of San Martino a Gangalandi was built around the year 1000 and occupies the highest point of the homonymous hill in the municipality of Lastra a Signa, near via Livornese.

 The church has a classic Romanesque structure, and supports a tall crenellated tower erected at the end of the 16th century.
 The 14th-century portico once housed the fresco of St. Christopher, the protector of wayfarers, which is now relocated inside the church and frames an imposing portal from the 17th century.
 In the interior, marked by six stone altars, you can admire 14th-century decorations including the frescoes of the Stories of St. Domninus, attributed to the so-called Master of Barberino.

-The most famous artist to work in San Martino di Gangalandi was Bicci di Lorenzo, who created the small baptistery in the shape of a chapel.
-Inside, the Evangelists and the Doctors of the Church are represented next to Christ and St. Martin.
-The marble baptismal font, commissioned by the Compagnia della Vergine in 1423, is attributed to the Ghiberti School.
-The apse was created on the design of Leon Battista Alberti, one of the greatest humanist architects of the 1400s and the rector of the church from 1432 to 1472.
-Next to the altar commissioned by the Gangalandi family 1615, visitors will find the tomb of another great Florentine, Agnolo Pandolfini.
-Pandolfini was a staunch defender of the Florentine Republic who met Pope Martin V several times in order to mediate the conflict with Milan in 1425, and with Emperor Sigismondo, whom the Florentines had gravely offended in 1433.
-He defined himself as an “author of peace” during a turbulent political moment on the Italian peninsula.
+The most famous artist to work in San Martino a Gangalandi was Bicci di Lorenzo, who worked on the small internal baptistery that was built in the shape of a chapel.
+Here, the Evangelists and the Doctors of the Church are represented, as well as Christ, shown amongst musical angels and St. Martin.
+In the chapel, there is a marble baptismal font attributed to the school of Ghiberti that was commissioned by the workers of the Compagnia della Vergine around 1423.
+The apse of the church was built to a design by Leon Battista Alberti, one of the greatest architects and humanists of the 15th century and rector of the church from 1432 until his death in 1472.
+Next to the altar is the tombstone wall of another important figure, Agnolo Pandolfini.